facebook/react-native-website/website/blog/2025-02-03-react-native-core-contributor-summit-2024.md

 During this session maintainers of different platforms discussed what are the problems, what they struggle with and what should be the solution to unify the process of creating and maintaining new Out-of-Tree platforms.

-Another aspect of this session was to discuss Cocoapods and future plans related to managing native dependencies.
-Recently the Cocoapods team announced that they’ve moved to maintenance mode and new major improvements or features won’t be shipped.
+Another aspect of this session was to discuss CocoaPods and future plans related to managing native dependencies.
+Recently the CocoaPods team announced that they’ve moved to maintenance mode and new major improvements or features won’t be shipped.
 There are various alternatives that could be used and during this session we discussed their pros and cons, and what migration would look like.

 ## React Native on Desktop